-If your child rides a bus to school make sure:
+If your child rides a bus to school, make sure:

-- Your child knows his/her bus stop and how to behave while waiting for bus. - Your child behaves cooperatively and courteously while riding the bus.
-Inappropriate behavior may cause accidents. - Your child brings a note to school if you wish him/her to go home by other means.
-Otherwise, he/she will go home on the regular bus. - You contact the Transportation Department at (914)376-8015 to change stops.
-He/she cannot go home on another bus or be dropped off at a stop other than the stop assigned by transportation. - You live more than a mile and a half from school to qualify for transportation. - You review bus rules in the district's School Conduct and Discipline Code.
+- Your child knows his/her bus stop and how to behave while waiting for the bus. - Your child behaves cooperatively and courteously while riding the bus.
+Inappropriate behavior may cause accidents.
+BREAKING OF BUS SAFETY RULES WILL RESULT IN DISCIPLINARY ACTION. - You contact the Transportation Department at (914)376-8015 to change stops.
+Your child cannot go home on another bus or be dropped off at a stop other than the stop assigned by transportation. - You live more than a mile and a half from school to qualify for transportation. - You review bus rules in the district's School Conduct and Discipline Code.